 How To Get More Insights From Facebook on a Post

-If you’d love to get more than a general count of the people your post reached, you can do without paying for any feature on Facebook.
+If you’d love to get more than a general count of the people your post reached, you can do so without paying for any feature on Facebook.
 For instance, you can get a complete breakdown of people who viewed your post in terms of the country they’re from, age, gender, city, and device.
 To do this, follow these simple steps.

 - Go to Facebook’s website or launch the mobile app.